Generic Name: Pentostatin (pen-toe-STAT-in)

 Trade Name: Nipent®

-How is this drug used?
-Pentostatin is FDA approved for the treatment of hairy cell leukemia.
+How is Nipent used?
+Nipent is FDA approved for the treatment of hairy cell leukemia.
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

-How is pentostatin given (administered)?
-Pentostatin is administered into a vein (intravenous), and the dose depends on several factors, including the condition being treated, the size of the patient, the particular treatment regimen being used, and the overall health of the patient.
+How is Nipent given (administered)?
+Nipent is administered into a vein (intravenous), and the dose depends on several factors, including the condition being treated, the size of the patient, the particular treatment regimen being used, and the overall health of the patient.

-What are the common (occur in 30% or more of patients) side effects of treatment with pentostatin?
+What are the common (occur in 30% or more of patients) side effects of treatment with Nipent?

 • Nausea and vomiting